Skip to main content

 Available FTE

-Number of FTE units that are unoccupied, which is calculated as follows: Authorized FTE - Occupied FTE = Available FTE.
+Number of FTE units that are unoccupied, which is calculated as follows: Authorized FTE -Filled FTE +Pending Adjustment FTE + pending vacancy - pending fill Available FTE.

 Default FTE